-You Can Handle Disengaged Employees
+You Can Handle Disengaged Employees Better

 Does it seem as though some of your employees have simply checked out?
 For whatever reason (and there are many), disengaged employees have not bought into the company direction, fight the desired workplace culture, lack motivation, appear frustrated or, worse, bad-talk the team or company.

-Studies show that as many as two-thirds of America’s workforce are at least barely or moderately disengaged.
+Our organizational culture assessment data and studies show that as many as two-thirds of America’s workforce are at least barely or moderately disengaged.
 You can imagine the negative impact on the productivity.
 The good news is that there is a way to handle disengaged employees.

-Steps Toward Engagement
+Steps Toward Better Employee Engagement

 The Bottom Line